GuiHeurich/your-random-chomsky-js/README.md

 ```
 As a big fan of linguistics
+So that I can look at different parts of sentences every day
+I would like to be able to generate random nouns

+As a big fan of linguistics
+So that I can look at different sentences every day
+I would like to be able to generate random adjectives

+As a big fan of linguistics
+So that I can look at different sentences every day
+I would like to be able to generate random verbs

+As a big fan of linguistics
+So that I can look at different sentences every day
+I would like to be able to generate random adverbs

+As a big fan of linguistics
 So that I can look at different sentences every day
 I would like to be able to generate random sentences